Documentation

 To ensure your Flutter test runs work correctly when the Activity Flow is installed, run tests with a test environment flag using a --dart-define flag.

-The --dart-define flag lets you pass compile-time key=value pairs into your Flutter app as Dart environment declarations.
-Follow the steps below:
+The --dart-define flag allows you to pass compile-time key=value pairs into your Flutter app as Dart environment declarations.
+To do so, follow the steps below:

 1. In your terminal, run flutter test --dart-define=ACTIVITY_FLOW_TEST_ENV=true.